 Passion for the subjects you studied

-If you find that you enjoyed studying a particular subject in school and have huge passion for it but are disappointed you’ve now finished it, maybe consider tutoring that subject!
+If you find that you enjoyed studying a particular subject in school and have a huge passion for it but are disappointed you’ve now finished it, maybe consider tutoring that subject!

 If you are passionate about a particular subject, this will make you enjoy your job as a tutor whilst also allowing your students to enjoy receiving lessons.
-This is vital as this greatly contributes to students grasping concepts better and have a greater drive to learn.
+This is vital as this greatly contributes to students grasping concepts better and having a greater drive to learn.

 One of the most important qualities of a tutor is communication and the ability to deconstruct concepts to a level that students can understand.
 Hence, doing extremely well in a subject doesn’t automatically mean you should tutor.
 Rather, it is also important to be able to have a deep enough understanding to be able to teach your students concepts and answer any question or provide clarity on a particular area where they lack understanding.
 This can only be achieved through clear and simple explanations which can only be achieved through good communication skills.

 Tutoring significantly involves taking charge and showcasing leadership qualities.
 Notably, leaders are people who effectively guide others and provide inspiration, which tutors do.
 They effectively provide feedback and help students revise their work to ensure they achieve their academic goals, providing them guidance.
+If you're a student and keen on a tutor, you can browse Australia's top-scoring tutors here.

 Being able to adapt to new situations is a pivotal quality of a tutor as each student has unique needs and ways of learning.
-Hence, it is important to be able to alter and adjust your teaching style to a way that is beneficial to the student.
+Hence, it is important to be able to alter and adjust your teaching style in a way that is beneficial to the student.
 There is always room for creativity and creating an engaging experience for each student, developing one that appeals most to them.

 It is important to be a patient person as the majority of students who receive tutoring are struggling in school and require assistance with understanding concepts and developing their skills.
 Consequently, this requires significantly breaking down concepts and slowly moving through content to ensure all is understood.